Disappearance of Susan Powell: Murders of Charles and Braden Powell

-On February 5, 2012, social worker Elizabeth Griffin Hall called 9-1-1 after taking Charlie and Braden to a supervised visit at Joshua's house in South Hill.
-Hall, who was supposed to monitor the visit between Joshua and the boys, reported that Joshua grabbed his sons and would not let her through the door.
-Soon thereafter, the house exploded, killing Joshua and the two children.
-Local authorities treated the case as a double murder-suicide, saying that the act appeared to have been deliberate.
+On February 5, 2012, social worker Elizabeth Griffin Hall called 9-1-1 after taking Charles and Braden to a supervised visit at Joshua's house in South Hill.
+Hall, who was assigned to monitor the visit, reported that Joshua grabbed his sons and prevented her from entering the home.
+Moments later, the house exploded, killing Joshua and the two children.
+Local authorities treated the incident as a double murder-suicide, stating that the explosion appeared to have been deliberate.

-When authorities notified Steven, who was in jail, he "didn't seem very upset by the news, but was angry towards authorities who notified him."
-Two weeks later, Steven invoked his Fifth Amendment right not to answer questions regarding Susan's disappearance.
-Cox and others have stated they believe Steven knew what had happened to Susan.
-Steven was convicted on the voyeurism charges in May 2012, in a trial which largely skirted the issue of Susan's case.
+When authorities notified Steven, who was in jail at the time, he "didn't seem very upset by the news, but was angry towards authorities who notified him."
+Two weeks later, Steven invoked his Fifth Amendment right not to answer questions about Susan's disappearance.
+Chuck Cox and others stated that they believed Steven knew what had happened to Susan.
+Steven was convicted on voyeurism charges in May 2012, in a trial that largely avoided discussion of Susan's case.

-After a relatively brief investigation, officials confirmed that the explosion at Joshua's house had been deliberately planned.
-The official cause of death for Joshua and the two boys was determined to be carbon monoxide poisoning, though the coroner also noted that both children had significant chopping injuries on the head and neck.
-A hatchet was recovered near Joshua's body, and investigators believe he used the tool to attack the boys before being overwhelmed by smoke and fumes.
-The fire investigation also found two five-gallon cans of gasoline on the premises, as well as evidence that gasoline had been spread throughout the house.
+Charles and Braden are buried at Woodbine Cemetery in Puyallup, Washington, where a memorial for their mother is also located.
+Joshua's remains were cremated.
+After a brief investigation, officials confirmed that the explosion had been deliberately planned.
+The official cause of death for Joshua and the two boys was carbon monoxide poisoning, although the coroner noted that both children had significant chopping injuries to the head and neck.
+A hatchet was recovered near Joshua's body, and investigators believe he used it to attack the boys before being overcome by smoke and fumes.

-Friends and relatives of Joshua told authorities that he had contacted them by email minutes before the incident to say goodbye.
-Some of them, including his local bishop, received instructions for finding his money and shutting off his utilities.
+The fire investigation found two five‑gallon cans of gasoline in the home, along with evidence that gasoline had been spread throughout the residence.
+Friends and relatives told authorities that Joshua had emailed them minutes before the explosion to say goodbye.
+Some recipients, including his local bishop, received instructions on locating his money and shutting off his utilities.
 Records also showed that Joshua had withdrawn $7,000 from his bank account and had donated his children's toys and books to local charities the day before the incident.
-Joshua named his brother Michael as the main beneficiary of his life insurance policy.
+Joshua named his brother Michael as the primary beneficiary of his life insurance policy.

-Charles and Braden are buried at Woodbine Cemetery in Puyallup, Washington, which also contains a memorial for their mother.
-Joshua's remains were cremated.